railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 ----------------------------

-Regardless of which Open ERP screen you're in you can call up a process on the current document by clicking the 'Process' icon.
+Regardless of which Open ERP screen you're in you can call up a process on the current document by clicking the :guilabel:`Process` icon.
 Depending on the document you can have several processes defined using it, Open ERP then asks you to choose which one of them you want.